codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/software-and-hardware-requirements.md

 - Only one instance of QBD can be open on a user's machine at a time.

 - QBD performance may vary during the syncs.
 You cannot open an instance of QBD while a program is syncing, and its interface may behave unexpectedly.
+To give your customers the best experience we recommend implementing our Connections SDK which allows user to pause syncs when the need arises.
+See [Pausing QuickBooks Desktop](/integrations/accounting/quickbooksdesktop/pausing-qbd-connector.md).

 ## Supported operating systems